Mihryam/TimeSeries_Models_For_Dummies/README.md

 # TimeSeries_Models_For_Dummies
-A repository containing guides for understanding tim series data and building models with them.
+A repository containing guides/notebooks for understanding time series data and building models with them.